You Can Hear the Sound of Silence in Hokkaido in Winter

 Geniuses, Simon and Garfunkel

-You can hear the sound of silence
+You can hear the sound of silence in Hokkaido

 Actually, there is one more reason why the title of the song impressed me a lot.
-I’ve heard the sound of silence a couple of times.
+It’s because I’ve heard the sound of silence a couple of times.
 I think it’s common for people living in a snowy region.
 In Hokkaido at mid-night in winter, you can hear the sound of silence.
 In addition to the fact that the greater area of Hokkaido is deserted (almost no life-noises outside), there’s no rustle because most trees lose their leaves and plants are buried beneath a covering of snow.
 Among other things, snow thickly covering the ground absorbs all the sounds in the world.
 It’s too silent even to feel pain in the ears.
 I think this is not what you can experience easily in your daily lives.
 Now, let me bring this article to a close with almost the same sentence as the last article.
 Hokkaido is a good place to visit to hear the sound of silence.
 I’m looking forward to your visit after the COVID pandemic!

 Shungo Ijima